perform dft (fft) on time axis

 Each transformed dimension is renamed with a preceding

-Output data units are the original data units multiplied by the units of each transformed dimension.
+output='FFT', output data units are the original data units multiplied by the units of each transformed dimension.
+Other output types are normalized as described in theoutputparameter.For

 See the FFT notes for more details.